 One trick to get these types of insane backlinks is to use HARO (Help a Reporter Out).
 Read this awesome article for more information.

-Even with HARO, getting links from sites like Forbes might not be possible right now, but you can still get some really high-quality links from mid-tier websites through guest posting.
+Even with HARO, getting links from sites like Forbes might not be possible right now, but you can still get some really high-quality links from mid-tier websites through guest posting (use our guest posting service).

 Guest Posts for Referral Traffic (and some “link juice”)